SouthernMethodistUniversity/hpc_docs/_sources/accounts.md

 While we transition to [ColdFront](https://hpcaccess.smu.edu) (see the [frequently asked questions](coldfront/faq.md)), it is still possible to request that an account be manually created:

+**Manually created accounts will no longer be able to run jobs on the HPC systems after November 1, 2024 unless they are added to a ColdFront managed allocation.**

 - SMU faculty/staff can request an account by filling out the [New Account Form](https://smu.az1.qualtrics.com/jfe/form/SV_6WIK4HsRuE4N6JL).